 All of these are available from Amazon and will provide some much-needed extra support.

-At the very least you will need a long strap, belt, or bungee cord to actually lock it in place, in addition to some rack pads to prevent scratching your board.
+At the very least you will need a long strap, belt, or bungee cord to actually lock it in place, in addition to some rack pads to prevent scratching your surfboard.

-How to Quickly Strap a Board to Your Roof
+How to Quickly Strap a Surfboard to Your Roof

 The first method of strapping your surfboard to your roof rack will take you less than a minute and is good enough for short and quick journeys during calm and serene summer days.

-Grab your strap, throw it over the top of the tail (leaving the buckle on the board) and pull the other end underneath the two racks.
+Grab your strap, throw it over the top of the tail (leaving the buckle on the surfboard) and pull the other end underneath the two racks.

 Pull it out, throw it over the nose, tuck it back underneath, and then pull it under the rack, out the other side, and into the buckle.

-Secure it in place and you now have a board fitted to your roof!
+Secure it in place and you now have a surfboard fitted to your roof!

 If you have two straps, it’s a little easier and more secure.
 Just throw one side of the strap over the tail and the other over the nose.